levonk/pub-maven-archetypes/README.md

 ========================

 #Description
 This project helps to create a multi-module maven project.
-It contains the following archetype.
+It contains the following archetype
-1. parent -- This is the parent project, it also creates a common module in the root parent.
+  1. `parent` -- this is the parent project, it also creates a common module in the root parent
-2. exectable-jar -- this is a submodule which creates fat executable jar.
+  2. `exectable-jar` -- this is a submodule which creates fat executable JAR
-3. restful-api -- restful api archetype with spring boot and spring mvc
+  3. `restful-api` -- restful API archetype with Spring Boot and Spring MVC
-4. webapp -- web application with spring mvc
+  4. `webapp` -- web application with Spring MVC
-5. couchdb-design -- create couchdb design doc with couchdbapp.
+  5. `couchdb-design` -- create couchdb design doc with couchdbapp
-6. code quality definition files -- configuration for various code quality tools
+  6. `code quality definition files` -- configuration for various code quality tools
-7. spring batch
+  7. `spring batch `

 #The following plugin and frameworks are pre configure.
 -  Spring Boot